nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-11-15_CEPLAS-ARC-Clubs/70-Swate-HandsOn.md

 ---

+## Link dataset files to samples

+1. In the *Building Blocks* tab, select *Output Columns* -> *Raw Data File*.
+2. Click <kbd>Add building block</kbd>.

+:bulb: You see a warning about a changed output column.

+3. Click <kbd>Continue</kbd>.
+4. Go to the *File Picker* tab and click <kbd>Pick file names</kbd>.
+5. Select and open the *fastq.gz files from the dataset folder.
+6. Copy / paste them to the `Raw Data File`.

+:bulb: This allows you to link your samples to the resulting raw data files.

+---

 ## Your ISA table is ready 🎉

 Go ahead, adjust the Building Blocks you want to use to describe your experiment as you see fit.